 ORIGIN OF THE TERM “GENOCIDE”

-In 1944, a Polish-Jewish lawyer named Raphael Lemkin (1900-1959) sought to describe Nazi policies of systematic murder, including the destruction of the European Jews.
-He formed the word “genocide” by combining geno-, from the Greek word for race or tribe, with -cide, from the Latin word for killing.
-In proposing this new term, Lemkin had in mind “a coordinated plan of different actions aiming at the destruction of essential foundations of the life of national groups, with the aim of annihilating the groups themselves.”
-The next year, the International Military Tribunal held at Nuremberg, Germany, charged top Nazis with “crimes against humanity.”
-The word “genocide” was included in the indictment, but as a descriptive, not legal, term.
+In 1944, a Polish-Jewish lawyer named Raphael Lemkin (1900–1959) sought to describe Nazi policies of systematic murder, including the destruction of European Jews.
+He formed the word genocide by combining geno-, from the Greek word for race or tribe, with -cide, from the Latin word for killing.
+In proposing this new word, Lemkin had in mind “a coordinated plan of different actions aiming at the destruction of essential foundations of the life of national groups, with the aim of annihilating the groups themselves.”
+The next year, the International Military Tribunal held at Nuremberg, Germany, charged top Nazi officials with “crimes against humanity.”
+The word genocide was included in the indictment, but as a descriptive, not legal, term.

 THE CRIME OF GENOCIDE

 On December 9, 1948, in the shadow of the Holocaust and in no small part due to the tireless efforts of Lemkin himself, the United Nations approved the Convention on the Prevention and Punishment of the Crime of Genocide.
 This convention establishes genocide as an international crime, which signatory nations “undertake to prevent and punish.”
 It defines genocide as:

 [A]ny of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such:

 - Killing members of the group;

 - Causing serious bodily or mental harm to members of the group;

 - Deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part;